syntaxfm/website/src/routes/(site)/pages/privacy.md

 of personal information between our group companies and with our third-party service providers will be safeguarded.

-**Privacy Shield Notice**

-While Syntax remains self-certified under the EU-U.S. Privacy Shield Framework, we are not currently relying on this framework for the transfer of personal data from the European Union or the United Kingdom to the U.S.
+**Data Privacy Framework Notice**

-Functional Software, Inc. (our registered company name) participates in and complies with the EU-U.S. Privacy Shield Framework and the Privacy Shield Principles regarding the collection, use, and retention of information about you that is transferred from the European Union or the United Kingdom (as applicable) to the U.S.  We ensure that the Privacy Shield Principles apply to all information about you that is subject to this policy and is received from the European Union and the United Kingdom.
+Functional Software, Inc. (our registered company name) participates in and complies with the EU-U.S. Data Privacy Framework regarding the collection, use, and retention of personal information about you that is transferred from the European Union to the U.S.  We have self-certified our commitment to adhere to the Data Privacy Framework Principles for all information about you that is received from the European Union in reliance on the EU-U.S. Data Privacy Framework.

-Under the EU-U.S. Privacy Shield Framework, we are responsible for the processing of information about you we receive from the European Union and the United Kingdom and onward transfers to a third party acting as an agent on our behalf.
-We comply with the Privacy Shield Principles for such onward transfers and remain liable in accordance with the Privacy Shield Principles if third-party agents that we engage to process such information about you on our behalf do so in a manner inconsistent with the Privacy Shield Principles, unless we prove that we are not responsible for the event giving rise to the damage.
-We may be required to disclose information about you under the EU-U.S. Privacy Shield Framework in response to lawful requests by U.S. authorities, including to meet national security or law enforcement requirements.
+As required under the EU-U.S. Data Privacy Framework, when we receive information under the EU-U.S.Data Privacy Framework and then transfer it to a third party acting as an agent on our behalf, we have certain liability under the EU-U.S. Data Privacy Framework if the agent processes the information in a manner inconsistent with the EU-U.S. Data Privacy Framework and we are responsible for the event giving rise to the damage.
+We may be required to disclose information about you under the EU-U.S. Data Privacy Framework in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

-To learn more about the Privacy Shield Program, and to view our certification, please see .
+To learn more about the EU-U.S. Data Privacy Framework program, and to view Sentry’s certification, please see the [Data Privacy Framework website](https://www.dataprivacyframework.gov/s/).

-We encourage you to contact us as provided below should you have a Privacy Shield-related (or general privacy-related) complaint.
-We have further committed to cooperate and comply with the panel of the European data protection authorities (DPAs) as our independent recourse mechanism in the resolution of your Privacy Shield complaint.
+We encourage you to contact us as provided below should you have an EU-U.S. Data Privacy Framework-related (or general privacy-related) complaint.
+We have further committed to cooperate and comply with the panel of the European data protection authorities (DPAs) as our independent recourse mechanism in the resolution of your EU-U.S. Data Privacy Framework complaint.
 For unresolved complaints, you may also contact your local data protection authority.
-Contact details for data protection authorities in the European Union are available and for the United Kingdom Information Commissioner are available .
+Contact details for data protection authorities in the European Union are available [here](https://ec.europa.eu/justice/article-29/structure/data-protection-authorities/index_en.htm).

-Under certain conditions, more fully described on the , including when other dispute resolution procedures have been exhausted, you may invoke binding arbitration.
+Under certain conditions, more fully described on the [Data Privacy Framework website](https://www.dataprivacyframework.gov/s/), including when other dispute resolution procedures have been exhausted, you may invoke binding arbitration.

 We are subject to the investigatory and enforcement powers of the U.S.
 Federal Trade Commission (FTC).

 **[Return to top](#top)**